ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](test.png)](test.png) ![==&gt;](../img_www/right.gif) ![\[IM Graph\]](gp_level_undo.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](test_level_undo.png)](test_level_undo.png)

-The two images appear to be very very similar, and as I am using a high [quality](../basics/#quality) 'Q16' version of IM, you will be hard pressed to notice any difference at all.
+The two images appear to be very similar, and as I am using a high [quality](../basics/#quality) 'Q16' version of IM, you will be hard pressed to notice any difference at all.
 However the values may not be exactly the same, as you have effectively compressed the color values of the image to a smaller range of integers, and then restored them again.
-In extreme cases this can result in [Quantum Rounding Effects](../basics/#quantum_effects).
+In extreme cases, this can result in [Quantum Rounding Effects](../basics/#quantum_effects).

 Doing these two operations in the opposite order (stretch, then compress the color values) will produce [Quantum Clipping Effects](../basics/#quantum_effects).